sueswe/rubyopcontoolset/README.md

-> **NOTE:** If you like to use the toolset under Windows 10, you have to choose an installer with DEV-Kit from https://rubyinstaller.org/downloads/
+* **NOTE:** If you like to use the toolset under Windows 10, you have to choose an installer with *DEV*-Kit from https://rubyinstaller.org/downloads/